Nav More

 What Is the Survival Rate for an Acoustic Neuroma?

-Modern surgical advancements have made the acoustic neuroma surgery procedure more effective, safe, and easier to recover from.
+Moreover, modern surgical advancements have made the acoustic neuroma surgery procedure more effective, safe, and easier to recover from.
 The surgery aims to eliminate the tumor without significantly affecting facial nerve function.

 It’s possible to preserve hearing after acoustic neuroma surgery, but this depends on various factors, such as how well a patient hears before the procedure, tumor size, and the surgical approach.
-Up to half of patients with small tumors with useful hearing before the operation will retain proper hearing even after the surgery.

 Is Acoustic Neuroma Life-Threatening?

 Although acoustic neuromas don’t grow rapidly, they can lead to hearing loss and imbalance.
-If the growth is left untreated, it can result in dangerous buildup of fluid in your brain, or it may compress the cerebellum and your brainstem, which can be life-threatening.
+If the growth is left untreated, it can result in a dangerous buildup of fluid in your brain, or it may compress the cerebellum and your brainstem, which can be life-threatening.

-However, this isn’t common for patients whose acoustic neuromas are well diagnosed and treated.
+However, this isn’t common for patients whose acoustic neuromas are well-diagnosed and treated.
 So, it’s essential to see a specialist once you are diagnosed with an acoustic neuroma.

 What Is the Prognosis for an Acoustic Neuroma?

 In most cases, the initial signs and symptoms of an acoustic neuroma are subtle, easy to ignore, and it may take many years before they start to show.
 The symptoms usually occur due to the tumor's effect on the nerves responsible for hearing and balance.
-The tumor may also cause pressure onto the brainstem and nearby nerves controlling facial sensation.
+The tumor may also cause pressure on the brainstem and nearby nerves controlling facial sensation.
 As the tumor grows, the patient may experience severe symptoms.
 The main symptoms of an acoustic neuroma include:

 • Hearing loss, which worsens as time goes by.